nishanths/YWeatherAPI/README.md

 ###### Do I need an API key?

-No. Yahoo Weather currently does not require an API key to access most of its content, so this API wrapper does not ask for one either.
-However, this may change in the future.
-If it does, semantic versioning will be respected.
+No, you do not.
+Yahoo Weather currently does not require an API key to access most of its content, so this API wrapper does not require one either.
+Please be respectful of this power.

+The requirement for an API key may change in the future.
+If it does, care so that semantic versioning rules are respected with respect to backwards compatibility.

 ## Requirements